-Communication is an essential component of a comprehensive framework of internal controls.
-One method of communication that is particularly effective for controls over accounting and financial reporting is the formal documentation of accounting policies and procedures.
-A well-designed and properly maintained system of documenting accounting policies and procedures enhances both accountability and consistency.
+Communication is one of the elements of, and an essential component of, a comprehensive framework of internal control.
+One method of communication that is particularly effective for controls over accounting and financial reporting is the formal documentation of financial and accounting policies and procedures.
+A well-designed and properly maintained system of documenting financial and accounting policies and procedures enhances both accountability and consistency.
 The resulting documentation can also serve as a useful training tool for staff.